Jani-siv/raspberryProtocol/README.md

 data need be fully transferred even wires connection lost for while.
 CRC check needed do also in protocol

-Now this program send and save under 50 bytes message
+Now this program send and save using only 17 and 22 gpio pins. there's crc cheking and timeout for connection

-todo:
-slice input data in multiple packets
+Project is ready.